 Threatened, Endangered, and Candidate Species.
-The IPaC report identified one federally listed plant species, Ute ladies'-tresses (Spiranthes diluvialis), that might occur in the study area and/or might be affected by the project.
-The study area does not include designated or proposed critical habitat for this species.
+The IPaC report identified one federally listed plant species, Ute ladies'-tresses (Spiranthes diluvialis), that should be evaluated for the project.

+UDOT determined that the study area does not include designated or proposed critical habitat for this species.
 Table 1 describes the preferred habitat for this species.
 Potentially suitable habitat does not exist in the study area for this species.